lukaszwilisowski/domain-repository/API.md

 - `SearchBy.DoesNotStartWith()`: takes a string, matches a string which does not start with a value
 - `SearchBy.EndsWith()`: takes a string, matches a string which ends with a value
 - `SearchBy.DoesNotStartWith()`: takes a string, matches a string which does not end with a value
-- `SearchBy.Contains()`: takes a string, matches a string which ends with a value
+- `SearchBy.Contains()`: takes a string, matches a string which contains a value
-- `SearchBy.DoesNotContain()`: takes a string, matches a string which does not end with a value
+- `SearchBy.DoesNotContain()`: takes a string, matches a string which does not contain a value

 Search functions applicable to numbers and Dates:

 - `SearchBy.IsGreaterThan()`: takes a date or number, matches a date or number which is greater than value
-- `SearchBy.IsGreaterThanOrEqual()`: takes a date or number, matches a date or number which is greater than value or equal to value
+- `SearchBy.IsGreaterThanOrEqual()`: takes a date or number, matches a date or number which is greater than or equal value
 - `SearchBy.IsLesserThan()`: takes a date or number, matches a date or number which is lesser than value
-- `SearchBy.IsLesserThanOrEqual()`: takes a date or number, matches a date or number which is lesser than value or equal to value
+- `SearchBy.IsLesserThanOrEqual()`: takes a date or number, matches a date or number which is lesser than or equal value

 Search functions applicable to arrays of primitives: